UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 performed on a *new* patient's tumor, the resulting image will be analyzed, and the classifier will be asked to decide whether the tumor is benign or malignant.
-The key word here is *new*: our classifier is "good" if it provides accurate predictions on data *not seen during training*.
+The key word here is *new*: our classifier is "good" if it provides accurate predictions on data *not seen during training*, as this implies that it has actually learned about the relationship between the predictor variables and response variable, as opposed to simply memorizing the labels of individual training data examples.
 But then, how can we evaluate our classifier without visiting the hospital to collect more tumor images?

 ```{index} training set, test set
 ```

 The trick is to split the data into a **training set** and **test set** ({numref}`fig:06-training-test`) and use only the **training set** when building the classifier.
-Then, to evaluate the accuracy of the classifier, we first set aside the true labels from the **test set**, and then use the classifier to predict the labels in the **test set**.
+Then, to evaluate the performance of the classifier, we first set aside the true labels from the **test set**, and then use the classifier to predict the labels in the **test set**.
 If our predictions match the true labels for the observations in the **test set**, then we have some confidence that our classifier might also accurately predict the class